nikolailevshakov/scenario-examples-courses/Docker/volume-mounts/intro.md

-Build and run a Docker container with mounted volumes and binds.
+Build and run a container with mounted binds and volumes.